kumar91gopi/codility/README.md

 # codility
-This repository contains ruby implementation of efficient solutions of question given on codility.
-Each solution has 100% correctness and 100% performance.
-Some questions are solved with 2 different approaches, both the solution are 100% correct and 100% in performance but later solution is easy to understand and is cleaner.
+This repository contains ruby implementation of solutions of questions featured in Lessons section of Codility.
+Each solution is compiled and checked on Codility and possess 100% correctness and 100% performance.
+Some questions are solved with 2 different approaches, Each of the solution is 100% correct and 100% in performance but the later solution is easy to understand and is cleaner.

 List of Questions Solved